-TOEFL is not required.
-After admission to the College, you will take our ESL placement test to determine your English proficiency.
+We accept students at all levels of English.
+After admission to the College, you will take our English placement test to determine your English proficiency.
 The test is held during International Student Orientation each quarter.

 However, IF you have taken the TOEFL, IELTS, or Step Eiken test in the past two years, you may be eligible for academic placement.
 See details here.

 *Part of the application fee will cover refreshment costs and retention activities available during your enrollment at Shoreline.